mirakc/mirakc/docs/config.md

 ### Remote Tracker

-A remote tracker tracks on-air TV programs by listening events from the `evets` Web endpoint.
+A remote tracker tracks on-air TV programs by listening events from the `events` Web endpoint.

 ```yaml